nlpie/nlp-adapt/README.md

 &nbsp; &nbsp;
 Alternately, from the command line you can import the `NLP-ADAPT.ova` as an appliance by simply typing the command:

 `vboxmanage import /path/to/NLP-ADAPT.ova`.
-Once initiated, you will see output with status at the bottom of you terminal window (see Fig. 3 below)
+Once initiated, you will see output with status at the bottom of you terminal window (see Fig. 3):

 ![](docs/images/fig_3.png)
 *Fig. 3: Sample command line creation of VM Appliance*